files-community/Website/src/routes/docs/contributing/translating/+page.md

 ## ICU message syntax

 You may see some strings that have programmatic syntax.
-It’s called ICU message syntax, which is official syntax advanced by Unicode to avoid to make duplicated strings and introduce contextual format.
+It’s called ICU message syntax, which is the standard syntax advanced by Unicode (and the parallel ISO 10646 standard) for efficiently processing text in any language and for maintaining text data integrity

 ### Pluralization